Recognition of same-sex unions in Bolivia

+Bolivia has recognised same-sex civil unions since 20 March 2023 in accordance with a ruling from the Plurinational Constitutional Tribunal.
+The court ruled on 22 June 2022 that the Civil Registry Service (SERECI) is obliged to recognise civil unions for same-sex couples and urged the Legislative Assembly to pass legislation recognising same-sex unions.
+The court ruling went into effect upon publication on 20 March 2023.
+The ruling made Bolivia the seventh country in South America to recognise same-sex unions.

-Bolivia recognised a first same-sex civil union on 9 December 2020.
-As of January 2023, 16 same-sex couples have managed to officially register their union.
-The Constitution of Bolivia does not recognize same-sex marriages, though a ruling issued by the Inter-American Court of Human Rights places a positive obligation on the government to legalize same-sex marriage.
+Bolivia first recognised a same-sex civil union on 9 December 2020 after a couple challenged the government's refusal to recognise their relationship.
+A court ruled in favour of the couple on 3 July 2020, and the couple successfully registered their union with a SERECI office on 9 December.
+The government appealed the ruling to the Constitutional Tribunal, which ruled in favour of same-sex unions on 22 June 2022.
+The Constitution of Bolivia does not recognize same-sex marriages, though an opinion issued by the Inter-American Court of Human Rights in January 2018 advises signatories to the American Convention on Human Rights to legalize same-sex marriage.

 Civil unions

 Background

-Article 63(II) of the Constitution of Bolivia limits free unions (uniones libres or uniones de hecho) to opposite-sex couples.

-In April 2012, Erica Claure, a member of the opposition coalition, the Plan Progress for Bolivia – National Convergence, introduced a bill in the Plurinational Legislative Assembly to legalize same-sex civil unions.
-Lawyer and LGBT activist Víctor Hugo Vidangos indicated that the bill would grant civil partners equal rights to married couples in terms of inheritance, social security, next of kin, labor law and health care benefits; "We are asking for civil rights, we do not touch religious issues because we are in a secular state", said Hugo Vidangos.
+In April 2012, Erica Claure, a member of the opposition coalition, the Plan Progress for Bolivia – National Convergence, introduced a bill to the Plurinational Legislative Assembly to legalize same-sex civil unions.
+Lawyer and LGBT activist Víctor Hugo Vidangos indicated that the bill would have granted civil partners equal rights to married couples in terms of inheritance, social security, next of kin, labor law and health care benefits; "We are asking for civil rights, we do not touch religious issues because we are in a secular state", said Hugo Vidangos.
 The bill was sent to the Human Rights Commission of the Chamber of Deputies for study.
 It was opposed by the Catholic Church and several members of the Movement for Socialism (MAS).
 In May 2012, the president of the Chamber of Deputies, Rebecca Delgado, said that the Constitution of Bolivia recognises only unions "between a man and a woman", and the president of the Plural Justice Commission of the Chamber of Deputies, Juan Carlos Cejas, said that the bill was probably unconstitutional.
 In August 2012, Senator Hilda Saavedra from the governing MAS party introduced another civil union bill, citing Article 14(II) of the Bolivian Constitution which prohibits discrimination on the basis of sexual orientation.
 Both measures were tabled.
 Saavedra presented another bill in September 2013.